standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

   $  `java -Xms4g -Xmx8g -jar mypath/out/fhir/guide/org.hl7.fhir.publisher.jar -ig mypath/out/fhir/guide/ig.json`

-**Note:** The IG publisher can take 15-30 minutes or even longer to run, depending on the size of the IG, and it takes _lots_ of memory.
+> Note: The IG publisher can take 15-30 minutes or longer to run, depending on the size of the IG, and it takes _lots_ of memory.
 The yarn script above will allocate up to 8GB of RAM.
 A minimum of 4GB of RAM is recommended to run the IG Publisher tool.

 When the publisher finishes, the IG can be opened by running the following commands.

-* If you used default "out" directory:
+* If you used default _out_ directory:

   $  `yarn run ig:open`

-* If you used a different "out" directory, by manually opening the file  `mypath/out/fhir/guide/output/index.html`
+* If you used a different _out_ directory, by manually opening the file  `mypath/out/fhir/guide/output/index.html`

 You now have your completed IG.

 The FHIR IG Publisher performs numerous validation checks on the content of the IG.
-The output of these checks can be accessed through the "QA Report" link in the footer of the home page, or by opening the file `/out/fhir/guide/output/qa.html`.
+The output of these checks can be accessed through the _QA Report_ link in the footer of the home page, or by opening the file _/out/fhir/guide/output/qa.html_.

 An example QA output is shown below: